Meeting 4 September 20, 2006

 The FS Committee on Committees requests the Faculty Senate’s approval of the following changes to the charge of the FS Personnel Policies Committee.
 Additions to the text of the charge are indicated by bold print in section IV, “Comments.”

 A. To review current faculty personnel policies on a continuing basis.
 Such a review would include, but not be restricted to, policies regarding: terms of employment; promotion and tenure; contract status; early retirement; temporary and adjunct contracts; non-tenure track, full-time faculty contracts; and faculty evaluation procedures.

-B. To review proposed faculty personnel policy changes in the Faculty Guide for submission to the Faculty Senate.
+B. To review proposed faculty personnel policy changes in the Academic Policy and Procedure for submission to the Faculty Senate.

-C. To advise the Faculty Senate on proposed personnel policy changes to the Faculty Guide and other related faculty personnel matters.
+C. To advise the Faculty Senate on proposed personnel policy changes to the Academic Policy and Procedure and other related faculty personnel matters.

 II.
 POSITION IN THE ORGANIZATIONAL STRUCTURE